alfg/AdminCraft/README.md

 AdminCraft provides the following features:

-- Start, Stop, Restart the Minecraft server
+- Start, stop and restart a Minecraft server
-- Create backups of worlds to a separate location or mounted filesystem
+- Create backups of worlds to a separate location or a mounted filesystem
 - Web Console to monitor server logs
 - Username/Password protected
-- Ability to chat with users or send manual commands
+- Ability to chat with users or send custom commands
 - Built-in reference for Block/Item Dec codes
 - Configure server properties via Web GUI
 - Server Status (Online/Offline/Restarting/Backing Up)
-- View and configure user status (Connected players, Ops, Banned IPs|Players)
+- View and configure user status (Connected players, Ops, Banned IPs or Players)
 - Ability to schedule 'cron-like' backup jobs on set intervals

 TODO: